1989 Detroit Tigers season: May

+May 15: Torey Luvullo, batting .115 on the season, is sent to back the minor leagues.
+Gary Pettis replaces him on the roster, coming back from a Spring Training injury.
+Luvullo, who was tabbed to be the Tigers everyday first baseman, would never appear in another game in a Tiger uniform.

+May 16: During the Tigers' 9-7 win over the Chicago White Sox at Tiger Stadium, Chris Brown leaves the game in the sixth inning with yet another injury, a sore back.
+An exacerbated Sparky Anderson tells reporters "I don't know (what's wrong) and I can't worry about it.
+I just say the hell with it.
+If they go down, they go down."
+It would be final game of Brown's career.

+May 17: Reliever Guillermo Hernandez explodes after allowing five runs in the ninth inning of a 10-7 loss to the Chicago White Sox at Tiger Stadium.
+"I save seven (expletive) games and nobody comes around," Hernandez said.
+Then I lose and everybody wants to talk about the same thing (fans booing his arrival in games).
+I'm tired of the (expletive).

 May 19: Manager Sparky Anderson left the club on the direction of team doctor Clarence Livingood due to physical exhaustion.
 Livingood told the press that Anderson was suffering from extreme stress to the point where he was unable to sleep.
 At the time, the Tigers were 14–24, last place in the American League East and had the worst record in Major League Baseball.
 Coach Dick Tracewski was named interim manager in Anderson's absence.

-Hours later, second baseman Lou Whitaker hit his league leading 10th home run as the Tigers defeated the Kansas City Royals 2–0.
+Hours later, second baseman Lou Whitaker hit his league-leading 10th home run as the Tigers defeated the Kansas City Royals 2–0.
 Whitaker would go on to hit a career-high 28 home runs in 1989.
+Doyle Alexander would leave the game with a broken jaw after being hit by a line drive off the bat of Frank White.
+Alexander would not miss any action.

 Finally, Chris Brown was waived after batting .193 and no home runs.
 He had played in only 17 of the teams 38 games.
 Rick Schu was recalled to take Brown's place on the roster.
 Tracewski says; "A lot of things that were projected to happen did not happen.
 We had a third baseman who didn't want to play.
 We didn't ask him to hit .360, we only asked him to play.
 Veteran outfielder Chet Lemon added, "Chris Brown is hurting his career beyond comprehension."